-Drive-rushing to conclusions (aka why you should follow updates for your favourite fighting game)
+Drive-rushing to conclusions (AKA follow updates for your favourite fighting game)

 I am a fucking idiot.
 That fact won’t be too surprising for anyone who knows me personally, but I’m not talking about my deficiencies as a human being - I’m talking about me playing Street Fighter 6.